| |

 Tip #7 for Presenting a Free Retirement Speech

 If you have an important point to make, don't try to be subtle or clever.
 Use a pile driver.
-Hit the point once.
-Then come back and hit it again — a tremendous whack!
+Hit

-— Winston Churchill (advice to a young Prince of Wales on speechmaking)
+— Winston Churchill (advice to a young Prince of Wales on speech making)

 Tip #8 for Making Retirement Speeches

-Most people have ears, but few have judgment; tickle those ears, and depend upon it you will catch their judgments, such as they are.
+Most people have ears, but few have judgment; tickle those ears, and depend upon it you will catch their

 — Lord Chesterfield (1694-1773)